yegorsokolov/BotCopier/README.md

 ## Maintenance

 Logs are written to the directory specified by the EA parameter `LogDirectoryName` (default `observer_logs`).
 Periodically archive or clean this directory to avoid large disk usage.
 Models placed in the `models/best` folder can be retained for future analysis.
 Trade events are stored in a small in-memory buffer before being flushed to `trades_raw.csv` on each timer tick or when the buffer reaches `LogBufferSize` lines.
-Set `EnableDebugLogging` to `true` to force immediate writes for easier debugging.
+Set `EnableDebugLogging` to `true` to enable verbose output and force immediate writes for easier debugging.
 Metrics entries older than the number of days specified by `MetricsDaysToKeep` (default 30) are removed automatically during log export.

 ## Real-time Streaming